 2. Trial by motorbike

 A cheeky example of brainteasers for engineers from Adobe here.

-Brainteaser: There are 50 bikes with a tank that has the capacity to go 100 km.
+Brainteaser: There are 50 bikes, each with a tank that holds enough gas to go 100 km.
 Using these 50 bikes, what is the maximum distance that you can go?